phovea/phovea.github.io/welcome/architecture.md

 1. Provides datatypes and basic visualization for genomic data.
 2. Provides infrastructure for ​managing data, synchronizing views (event handling), and tracking user actions (provenance tracking).
 3. Can be used as client-only Javascript library or a coupled client-server system.
-4. Client-side code is written in Typescript (static typing, class and module support, ES6 support, etc...)
+4. Client-side code is written in Typescript (static typing, class and module support, ES6 support, etc...).
-5. Server-side code is written in Python (Flask framework)
+5. Server-side code is written in Python (Flask framework).

 ## Core Phovea Repositories and what they provide